ApolloAuto/apollo/docs/quickstart/apollo_2_5_hardware_system_installation_guide_v1.md

 - The vehicle must be modified for “drive-by-wire” technology by a professional service company.
 Also, a CAN interface hookup must be provided in the trunk where the IPC will be mounted.
 - A power panel must be installed in the trunk to provide power to the IPC and the GPS-IMU.
 The power panel would also service other devices in the vehicle such as a 4G LTE router.
 The power panel should be hooked up to the power system in the vehicle.
-- A custom-made rack must be installed to mount the GPS-IMU Antenna, the cameras and the LiDAR on top of the vehicle.
+- A custom-made rack must be installed to mount the GPS-IMU Antenna, the cameras and the LiDAR's on top of the vehicle.
 - A custom-made rack must be installed to mount the GPS-IMU in the trunk.
 - A custom-made rack must be installed in front of the vehicle to mount the front-facing radar.
 - A 4G LTE router must be mounted in the trunk to provide Internet access for the IPC.
 The router must have built-in Wi-Fi access point (AP) capability to connect to other devices, such as an iPad, to interface with the autonomous driving (AD) system.
 A user would be able to use the mobile device to start AD mode or monitor AD status, for example.